cwendorf/CALM/docs/examples/usingContrasts.md

 ## cyl3-2      -4.642857  1.4920048 -3.111825 4.152209e-03
 ```

 The intercept is equivalent to the mean of the group means.
-Remaining parameters represent the difference between each group and the previous group.
+Parameters represent the difference between each group and the previous group.

 ### Custom Contrast Codes

 #### Example: Orthogonal Contrasts

 ```r
 GM <- c(1/3,1/3,1/3)